-You have been diagnosed with a pressure injury (bedsore).
+You have been diagnosed with a pressure injury.
+This is also called a bedsore or decubitus ulcer.
 This is a breakdown of skin and tissue.
 Pressure injuries can happen when you are unable to change position, or when you must stay in a bed or a chair for a long time.
 Here’s what you can do to prevent, watch for, and help heal these injuries.

 Check your body daily for any signs of skin redness or open wounds.